iomete/iom-docs/glossary/anomaly-detection.md

 ---
 title: Anomaly Detection
-description: Discover rare events or standout data points with anomaly detection.
-Essential for cybersecurity, finance, and healthcare to identify potential threats, fraud, or significant anomalies.
+description: Anomaly detection is a powerful technique used to identify rare events or observations that differ significantly from the rest of the data.
+This technique is particularly useful in finance, where thousands or millions of transactions need to be monitored for potential errors or fraudulent activity.
 ---

 # Anomaly Detection